 How Pearl Harbor Changed the World

 August 11, 2017

 After Germany’s invasion of Poland in 1939, the United States opted to remain isolated from the conflict in Europe.
 As the British and French struggled to fight back the Nazi forces, the United States lent support in the form of resources, but decided not to get more involved by sending troops.
-That choice was rendered moot on December 7, 1941, when a fleet of Japanese fighters and bombers flew into Pearl Harbor and launched a surprise attack.
-In many ways, Pearl Harbor changed the world.
+That choice was rendered moot on December 7, 1941, when a fleet of Japanese fighters and bombers flew into Pearl Harbor and launched a surprise attack killing 2,403 Americans and injuring just as many.
+In numerous ways, Pearl Harbor changed the trajectory of WWII and the history of the modern world.
+Read on to learn more about the significance of Pearl Harbor and the long-term impacts on both the United States and Japan.

-The immediate aftermath of the attack on Pearl Harbor saw a shift in opinion in the United States, as a mix of fear, anger, and patriotism sparked a new readiness to go to war.
-On December 8th, 1941, Japan and the United States went to war.
+The immediate impact of the Pearl Harbor attack on December 7, 1941 saw a shift in opinion in the United States, as a mix of fear, anger, and patriotism sparked a new readiness to go to war.
+On December 8th, 1941, Congress officially voted to declare war on Japan and join the Allies.
 Days later, the other Axis powers declared war on the United States.

-The attack on Pearl Harbor was more than just a catalyst to war, however.
+The attack on Pearl Harbor was more than just a catalyst to war and renewed patriotism, however.
 It was an event that changed not just the United States, but the entire world.
 Japan’s decision to attack Pearl Harbor altered the course of history.

-The most notable change was in the nation’s stance on joining World War II, but there were lasting, long-term effects still felt today.
-Prior to the attack on Pearl Harbor, the United States held to a policy of non-intervention, remaining isolated from active involvement for the good of the country.
+The most notable change effects of the Pearl Harbor attack were in the nation’s stance on joining World War II, but there were lasting, long-term impacts still felt today.
+Prior to the attack on Pearl Harbor, the United States held to a policy of non-intervention rooted in the ideologies of the popular isolationist movement, which touted remaining separate from active involvement in conflict for the good of the country.

 The attack on Pearl Harbor forced the end of isolationism.
 After four years of fighting in World War II, the United States played a leading role in the creation of the United Nations and the North Atlantic Treaty Organization (NATO), ensuring their continued presence on the world's stage.

 For years, Japan sought expansion in Asia and the Pacific, aiming to control the entire region and its rich resources.
+European countries with footholds in these areas were focused on defending their homelands from invasions by Nazi Germany, making it easy for Japan to take over their colonies and become a dominant force.
 The attack on Pearl Harbor was meant to help achieve that goal, but it actually worked completely against the nation’s end game.

+How Pearl Harbor Changed the World